 How much information do you need to find the finish order of a three-person race?
 It turns out, not much at all.

-Suppose that in the race above among Annie, Becca, and Carlos, we only know that Becca finished before Carlos.
+Suppose that in a race among Amelia, Boris, and Carlos, we only know one fact — that Boris finished before Carlos.
 What are the possible orders for the entire race?
 Keep reading to see some reasoning we can use, or jump ahead to today's challenge for a trickier problem.

-In the problem below, you'll be putting together information like this, but with four runners instead of three.
-Take your time and use logic to figure out the order.
+In the problem below, you'll be putting together information like this, but with five runners instead of four.
+Can you use logic to figure out the order?